Print

 Instructions

 1. Prepare your tin.
-Start by lining your loaf tin (or oven tray) with baking paper and getting your oven on 180°C/350°F fan bake.
+Start by lining your loaf tin (or oven tray) with parchment paper and heating your oven to 350°F ( 180°C fan bake).
 The easiest way I’ve found to line a tin like this is to cut two strips of baking paper – one that covers the length of the tin, and one that covers the width.
 Have a look at the process photos above to see an example of this.

 2. Mix the dough.
-Add 300g (2 cups) self-raising flour and 280g (1 cup + 2 tablespoons) of Greek yogurt and 1 teaspoon of salt into a large mixing bowl.
-Using a wooden spoon or spatula, give it a mix until little lumps start to form.
+Add 300g (2 cups) self-raising flour, 280g (1 cup + 2 tablespoons) of Greek yogurt, and 1 teaspoon of salt into a large mixing bowl.
+Using a wooden spoon or spatula, mix it until little lumps start to form.
 At this point, go in with your hands, squeezing any lumps of yogurt into the flour until a cohesive dough forms.
 It’s not a very smooth dough, so don’t worry if it looks a little rustic.

 Notes

-INGREDIENT NOTES: Make sure you’re using a thick Greek or Greek-style yogurt – runnier, plain yogurt will make the dough sticky and hard to work with and you’ll need to add more flour to help it come together.
+INGREDIENT NOTES: Make sure you’re using a thick Greek or Greek-style yogurt – runnier, plain yogurt will make the dough sticky and hard to work with, and you’ll need to add more flour to help it come together.
 This will make the rolls dense and doughy.
-You can use a fat-free Greek yogurt, or sour cream.
+You can use fat-free Greek yogurt, sour cream, or whipped cottage cheese.

-STORAGE INSTRUCTIONS: The rolls will last for 3 days in an airtight container stored at room temperature – just give them a quick 30 seconds in the microwave to freshen them up after the first day.
+STORAGE INSTRUCTIONS: The rolls will last for 3 days in an airtight container stored at room temperature – just give them a quick 30 seconds in the microwave or a couple of minutes in the air fryer to freshen them up after the first day.

 LEFTOVER GARLIC BUTTER?
 The garlic butter sauce makes more than you’ll need – but it’s wonderful with so many things.
-Just reheat on the stovetop or in the microwave then drizzle over grilled chicken, salmon, or potatoes or use it as a quick pasta sauce.
+Just reheat on the stovetop or in the microwave, then drizzle over grilled chicken, salmon, make garlic butter potatoes, or use it as a quick pasta sauce.

-If you like this recipe – you might like my series of recipes using this same 2 ingredient base dough.
-From pumpkin spice cinnamon rolls, quick pizza, bagels, garlic naan, donut holes and cheese and herb scones, it’s amazing what this dough can be used for.
+If you like this recipe – you might like my series of recipes using this same 2-ingredient base dough.
+From pumpkin spice cinnamon rolls, two-ingredient dough Greek yogurt pizza, Greek yogurt bagels, 2-ingredient dough garlic naan, Greek yogurt donut holes and cheese and herb scones, it’s amazing what this dough can be used for.

 • Prep Time: 5